POS Reconciliation & How It’s Done in 7 Steps

 A large percentage of chargebacks (15%–35%) are due to merchant error.
 If you made the error, you cannot dispute the chargeback.
 At $25–$100 per chargeback, plus the lost revenue and processing fees, this can add up.
 You can save yourself time and money by performing daily audits.

 POS reconciliation will help you see which of your employees are your top sellers.
-On the flip side, you’ll also be able to tell who’s making mistakes with cash or possibly identify thieves among your workforce.
+On the flip side, you’ll also be able to tell who’s making mistakes with transactions or possibly identify thieves among your workforce.

 POS Reconciliation Best Practices